Small business tax deduction has CPAs scratching their heads

 There might be some unpleasant surprises when owners in such situations get to their CPA’s offices.
 The new law requires separate records for the different types of work.

-"It may be wise to do so with more clarity coming from Congress or Treasury," says Reitmeyer, a CPA with Marcum in Philadelphia.
-However, he says, "with the government shutdown, and the political atmosphere surrounding tax policy, it may take well into the summer to gain any clarity at all."
+“It may be wise to do so with more clarity coming from Congress or Treasury,” said Reitmeyer, a CPA with Marcum in Philadelphia.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.